TNTwise/REAL-Video-Enhancer-Colab/README.md

 1. A Google Account to use Google Colab and Google Drive.
 2. The video file you want to enhance.

+### Notes
+*   If `KILL_RUNTIME_AFTER_RENDER` is `True` and copying to Drive fails, you will need to manually download the output file from the Colab `/content/` directory (using the file browser on the left) before the runtime disconnects.
+*   Make sure to keep formatting the same and everything within quotes to stay within quotes.
+Not following the python syntax will break the script.

 ### Setup

 1.  **Open the Notebook:** Click the "Open in Colab" badge above (or manually upload [RVEColab.ipynb](RVEColab.ipynb) to Google Colab).